 Duncan Wright is a West Australian based photographer, director, artist and studio manager.

-He studied Photomedia under Kevin Ballantine and Max Pam at Edith Cowan University in Perth, Australia before finishing his degree at the Valand Academy of Fine Arts in Gothenburg, Sweden.
+Duncan Wright is Western Australian photographer and director who has studied under Max Pam and Kevin Ballantine at Edith Cowan University in Perth, Australia before moving to the Vahland Academy of Fine Arts in Gothenburg, Sweden to finish his degree.

 Clients include -

-Google Arts and Culture, The Guardian, The Australian, ABC, Triple J, Atlantic Records, Art Gallery of WA, PICA, FORM, San Cisco, Methyl Ethel, POND, Carla Geneve, Broadsheet, The Guardian, Block Branding, The Blue Room Theatre, Edmund Rice Centre WA, St. Patricks, Jarrah Records, Spinning Top Records, Museum Of Freedom and Tolerance WA, Juicebox, Short Order, Remington Matters.
+Department of Premier and Cabinet, Google Arts and Culture, The Guardian, The Australian, Australian Financial Review, ABC, Triple J, Atlantic Records, Art Gallery of WA, PICA, FORM, San Cisco, Methyl Ethel, POND, Fremantle Biennale, Broadsheet, The Guardian, Block Branding, Juicebox, Rare, The Blue Room Theatre, Edmund Rice Centre WA, Jarrah Records, Spinning Top Records, Short Order, Remington Matters.